Renormalization group: Polchinski ERGE

-The effective average action ERGE involves a smooth IR regulator cutoff.
+Effective average action ERGE

-The idea is to take all fluctuations right up to an IR scale k into account.
-The effective average action(EAA) will be accurate for fluctuations with momenta larger than k.
-As the parameter k is lowered, the effective average action approaches the effective action which includes all quantum and classical fluctuations.
+The effective average action ERGE involves a smooth IR regulator cutoff, which accounts for all fluctuations up to an IR scale k.
+The effective average action (EAA) will be accurate for fluctuations with momenta larger than k.
+As k is lowered, the effective average action approaches the effective action which includes all quantum and classical fluctuations.
 In contrast, for large k the effective average action is close to the "bare action".
 So, the effective average action interpolates between the "bare action" and the effective action.